 1970-1974: Richmond and Atlanta

-After one record feat and one historically important one, Jaster would spend his last five years as a player primarily at AAA.
-He only went 1-1 with a 6.85 ERA in 14 outings for the 1970 Braves and was sent down to Richmond, where he was 5-8 with one save and a 4.08 ERA.
+After one record feat and one historically important one, Jaster spent his last five years as a player primarily at AAA.
+He only went 1-1 with a 6.85 ERA in 14 outings for the Braves in 1970 and was sent down to Richmond, where he was 5-8 with one save and a 4.08 ERA.
 It was an offense-friendly year in the International League and Jaster was clearly above league average.
-In '71, he was 10-6 with four saves and a 3.84 ERA for Richmond.
+In 1971, he was 10-6 with four saves and a 3.84 ERA for Richmond.
 Despite being used primarily as a relief pitcher, he led the club in victories.
 In 1972, Larry went 7-2 with 9 saves and a 2.92 ERA for Richmond.
 He was fifth in the IL with 55 appearances and would have ranked fifth in the league in ERA had he pitched enough to qualify.
-He was 1-1 with a 5.11 ERA in five games as a September call-up to the 1972 Braves, the last look he would have at the major leagues.
+He was 1-1 with a 5.11 ERA in five games as a September call-up to the Braves in 1972, the last look he would have at the major leagues.